 Approaching the Year of Faith

-A Former Anglican Theologian Rethinks Vatican II
+A Former Anglican Theologian Rethinks Vatican II: June 17 issue column.

 The Second Vatican Council (1962-1965) is a topic much spoken of today, especially in light of the impending Year of Faith announced by Pope Benedict XVI in his motu proprio Porta Fidei.

 This pronouncement seems to have caused much excitement among the faithful.
 But for some, the excitement is tinged with a touch of trepidation because discussions on Vatican II often provoke anti-ecclesial rhetoric among certain circles of clerics and laity.